RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 ::: div max-w-xs md:max-w-md

-1. Requires log in of a user.
+1. Requires login of a user.
 2. Collects data about a fire hydrant as a form.
 (Hydrant serial number and condition)
 3. Must work offline (fire hydrants aren't always in proximity to cell towers or WIFI).
 4. Must transmit fire hydrant data when connected (or reconnected).